nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Logic.java`](../src/main/java/w15c2/tusk/logic/Logic.java)

+The `Logic` component,
-1. `Logic` uses the `TaskCommandsParser` class calls the `ParserSelector` class to select the appropriate parser.
+* Uses the `TaskCommandsParser` class to call the `ParserSelector` class to select the appropriate parser.
-2. After the appropriate parser is selected, the parser prepares the `Command` object.
+* After the appropriate parser is selected, the parser prepares the `Command` object.
-2. This results in a `Command` object which is executed by the `LogicManager`.
+* This results in a `Command` object which is executed by the `LogicManager`.
-3. The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
+* The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
-4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
+* The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.<br>